Delors/Course_W3M20014/5-aes.rst

 .. class:: incremental

-- The State, as well as the cipher input and output, is treated as an array of four 4-byte columns
+- The State, as well as the cipher input and output, is treated as an array of four 4-byte columns.
-- On encryption, the first 4 bytes of the plaintext are copied to the first column of State, and so on
+- On encryption, the first 4 bytes of the plaintext are copied to the first column of State, and so on.
-- The round key is applied to State column by column
+- The round key is applied to State column by column.
-- Thus, a row shift moves an individual byte from one column to another, which is a linear distance of a multiple of 4 bytes
+- Thus, a row shift moves an individual byte from one column to another, which is a linear distance of a multiple of 4 bytes.
-- Transformation ensures that the 4 bytes of one column are spread out to four different columns
+- Transformation ensures that the 4 bytes of one column are spread out to four different columns.

 Mix Column Transformation
 ---------------------------